-But spinach, the other main ingredient of this Avocado Pesto Cavatelli Pasta Recipe, is nothing to be sneezed at either!
+But spinach, the other main ingredient of this pasta sauce recipe, is nothing to sneeze at either!
 It is just as good for you, if not more so, than avocados.
 Spinach is rich in antioxidants, vitamins, and minerals, and very low in calories, so pack as much of it in this pasta sauce as you want.

-Making this Avocado Pesto Cavatelli Pasta Recipe couldn’t be simpler, either.
+Making this recipe couldn’t be simpler, either.
 While waiting for a large pot of salted water to boil, let’s start making the sauce.

 You will notice that it is thick.
 Once we throw the pasta in the boiling salted water, we will add a couple of ladles of the pasta water to thin it down.
 Use as much or as little of the pasta water to get the consistency of the sauce that you like.

-Time to boil those cavatelli!
+Time to boil that cavatelli!
 Please note that this sauce is great with any type of pasta… we just love our Homemade Cavatelli Pasta -so that is what I will be using!
-Cavatelli are quick, once the surface, they are done!
+Cavatelli is quick, once the surface, they are done!

 Remove the cavatelli pasta with a spider or strainer and add to the avocado pesto sauce.
 The only thing left to do is add more cheese and serve!!!

-Origin of the recipe for Avocado Pesto Cavatelli Pasta Recipe:
+Origin of the recipe for Avocado Pesto Pasta Recipe:

 Ever since she was old to eat solid foods, my daughter always refused tomato sauce.
 I’m not talking about grocery store tomato sauce here either!
 My parents would make their own sauce every September, enough to last the whole year, and my mom would use that homemade tomato sauce every Sunday to make “the gravy”.